-But French Polynesia is made up of over 100 different islands so it’s hard to decide where to go.
+French Polynesia is made up of over 100 different islands and it can be really difficult to choose between them.

 Bora Bora vs Tahiti – Summary

 Bora Bora is known for its luxury overwater bungalows, turquoise lagoon and epic extinct volcano, Mount Otemanu, which can be seen from all over the island.